 Amanda Johnston (nee Hook) contacted the Virtual Museum (Jan 2018) saying "My mum, Ann Hook was a member, along with, amongst many others, the wonderful Ivy Wells.
 They put on some wonderful variety shows in the Croft Hall over the years."

 In Nov 1987 the Wives Group held a special dinner at The Three Swans Hotel to celebrate its 30th anniversary.
-The present chairman was Mrs Janet Matthews, and she welcomed the ounding chairman Isobel Collier.
+The chairman at the time was Mrs Janet Matthews, and she welcomed the founding chairman Isobel Collier.
 At that time the group met on alternate Thursdays at 8pm at the John o' Gaunt Youth and Community Centre.

 - Hungerford Young Wives, Methodist Hall, Bridge Street, c1970.
 (L-R) June Stroud, Ivy Wells, Peggy Day, Hazel Rolfe, Doreen Morgan.

 - The Wives Group performance in Croft Hall,?1960s.
 (Kindly sent by Chris Hook, Jan 2018).
 L-R: Jack Williams; George Hook; ??.